 The purpose of this course is to provide a detailed overview of the ancient Hellenistic tradition astrology, which is a tradition of horoscopic astrology that was practiced from the 1st century BCE until approximately the early 7th century CE.
 The course covers the history and origins of the early tradition of horoscopic astrology, as well as the philosophical, theoretical and technical underpinnings of the system.
 Students will finish the course with a strong foundation in the history, techniques and practice of Hellenistic astrology, and with plenty of new techniques and practical material to apply in their own astrological practice.

-Each of the modules below focus on a single specific technique or concept, and they are based on material that has been extracted from the complete Introduction to Hellenistic Astrology Course.
+Each of the modules below focus on a single specific technique or concept, and they are based on material that has been extracted from the complete Hellenistic Astrology Course.
 The modules are most suitable for people who want to study a specific technique or concept without signing up for the full course.

 The technique is used in order to study broad periods of time in a person’s life, and to determine when periods of heightened activity and importance will occur with respect to certain topics such as career or relationships.